make-software/casper-account-info-contract/README.md

     - Description: Getter for a stored URL.
 Argument `public_key` is the `PublicKey` that the URL belongs to, and is stored under.

 - delete_url:
-    - Arguments:
+    - Arguments: None
-        - `public_key` - PublicKey
-    - Description: Function that allows the caller to remove the URL that is stored under their `PublicKey`.
+    - Description: Function that allows the caller to remove the URL that is stored under their `AccountHash`.

 - set_url_for_validator:
     - Arguments:
         - `public_key` - PublicKey
         - `url` - String
     - Description: Administrator function.
 Same function as `set_url` but can overwrite data set by others.
+    The key is an `AccountHash` derived from the `PublicKey` argument.

 - delete_url_for_validator:
     - Arguments:
         - `public_key` - PublicKey
     - Description: Administrator function.
 Same function as `delete_url` but can delete data set by others.
+    The key is an `AccountHash` derived from the `PublicKey` argument.